Nuclei-Software/nuclei-linux-sdk/README.md

 If you want to remove the login, and directly enter to bash, please check [**Known issues and FAQ**](#Known-issues-and-FAQs).

-## Booting Linux on Nuclei HummingBird Board
+## Booting Linux on Nuclei FPGA Evaluation Board

 ### Get Nuclei Demo SoC MCS from Nuclei